How Much of My Sponsorship Money Goes Toward the Care of the Child I Sponsor?

 Can I Share a Photograph of My Sponsored Child on Social Media or Any Other Public Forum?

 Photographs that are on the Dream On website may be shared in a public forum.
 Thus, photographs of children who are on the Prevention Sponsorship program may be shared publicly.
-However, photos of children rescued from slavery or sexual abuse — if shared with you privately — may not be shared.
-Many of the children rescued from human trafficking and sexual abuse are witnesses in legal cases.
+However, photos of children rescued from slavery or gender-based violence — if shared with you privately — may not be shared.
+Many of the children rescued from human trafficking and gender-based violence are witnesses in legal cases.
 To protect them from potential danger and respect their privacy, we are unable to share their photos publicly.
 We appreciate your understanding and cooperation in this matter.